Seann triubhas: List of steps

 The first step must always be done to start the dance, but the rest of the steps are up to the dancer to choose.
-(At the higher levels the SOBHD will release a different order of steps for each year to be danced in championship competitions.)
-(Dancers taking theory exams may also need to know all of these steps, as well as their order, depending on the level of exam they are at.)
+At the higher levels the SOBHD will release a different order of steps for each year to be danced in championship competitions.
+Dancers taking theory exams may also need to know all of these steps, as well as their order, depending on the level of their exam.